MeghanPatil/bike_app/README.md

 A new Flutter project.

-Tech stack used for this project:-
+ stack used for this project:-
 Flutter
 PHP
 MySQL

+Note: Server is hosted on localhost .

 ## Getting Started